 Fort Matanzas National Monument is a Spanish fortress built in 1742 to guard Matanzas Inlet, the southern mouth of the Matanzas River, which could be used as a rear entrance to the city of St. Augustine, Florida, some 15 miles to the north.
 At that time, coastal Florida was a major field of conflict as European nations fought for control in the New World.

-Long before Europeans arrived, archaeological research tells us that at least 12,000 years ago, wandering hunter-gatherer people lived in the region following the great herds of mammoths and other large animals, as well as gathering the wild grains, nuts, and berries they found in their seasonal wanderings.
+Long before Europeans arrived, archaeological research tells us that at least 12,000 years ago, wandering hunter-gatherer people lived in the region following the great herds of mammoths and other large animals and gathering the wild grains, nuts and berries they found in their seasonal wanderings.
 No one knows what these people called themselves, but to archaeologists, they are known as Paleo-Indians.

 As the large prey died out, these people began to exploit the vast water resources.
 Fish, shellfish, turtles, and alligators became a major part of their diet.
-Hollowed out log canoes enabled them to travel the many rivers.
-About 2500 years ago, as the various groups of archaic people began to become more settled in one place, each group began to develop a distinct regional culture while maintaining several customs in common.
-The people who lived along the St. Johns River in east-central and northeast Florida were known as the Timucuan.
+Hollowed-out log canoes enabled them to travel the many rivers.
+About 2500 years ago, as the various groups of archaic people became more settled in one place, each group developed a distinct regional culture while maintaining several customs in common.
+The people who lived along the St. Johns River in east-central and northeast Florida were the Timucuan.

 The Massacre of the French

-Played out at the Matanzas Inlet, the Massacre of the French Huguenots, took place near or possibly within the area which now makes up the monument.
-The incident initiated Spanish control of Florida for 235 years and led to the naming of the Matanzas River (Matanzas, the Spanish word for “slaughters”).
+The Massacre of the French Huguenots took place up at the Matanzas Inlet.
+The incident initiated Spanish control of Florida for 235 years and led to naming the Matanzas River (Matanzas, the Spanish word for “slaughters”).

-When King Philip II of Spain learned that the Frenchman Rene de Laudonniére had established Fort Caroline in Florida (1 on map), he was incensed, as the colony sat on land belonging to the Spanish crown.
-Spanish treasure fleets sailed along the Florida coast on their way to Spain and Fort Caroline provided a perfect base for French attacks.
+When King Philip II of Spain learned that the Frenchman Rene de Laudonniére had established Fort Caroline in Florida, he was incensed as the colony sat on land belonging to the Spanish crown.
+Spanish treasure fleets sailed along the Florida coast to Spain, and Fort Caroline provided a perfect base for French attacks.
 Worst of all to the devoutly Catholic Philip, the settlers were Huguenots (French Protestants).
-Despite Philip’s protests, Jean Ribault sailed from France in May 1565 with more than 600 soldiers and settlers to resupply Fort Caroline.
+Jean Ribault sailed from France in May 1565 with more than 600 soldiers and settlers to resupply Fort Caroline despite Philip’s protests.

-Jean Ribault sailed on September 10th to attack and wipe out the Spanish at St. Augustine, but a hurricane carried his ships far to the south, wrecking them on the Florida coast between present-day Daytona Beach and Cape Canaveral (4 on map).
+Jean Ribault sailed on September 10 to attack and wipe out the Spanish at St. Augustine.
+Still, a hurricane carried his ships far to the south, wrecking them on the Florida coast between present-day Daytona Beach and Cape Canaveral.

 At the same time, Menéndez led a force to attack Fort Caroline.
-Since most of the soldiers were absent, Menéndez was easily able to capture the French settlement, killing most of the men in the battle.
-Some of the inhabitants, including Rene de Laudonniére and the artist Jacques LeMoyne, were able to escape to ships and return to France.
+Since most of the soldiers were absent, Menéndez could easily capture the French settlement, killing most of the men in the battle.
+Some of the inhabitants, including Rene de Laudonniére and the artist Jacques LeMoyne, escaped to ships and returned to France.
 Menéndez spared the women and children and sent them by ship to Havana.

-He then learned from Timucuan Indians that a group of white men were on the beach a few miles south of St. Augustine.
+He then learned from Timucuan Indians that white men were on the beach a few miles south of St. Augustine.
 He marched with 70 soldiers to where an inlet had blocked 127 of the shipwrecked Frenchmen trying to get back to Fort Caroline (5 on map).